Agentti 000 ja kuoleman kurvit

-Agentti 000 ja kuolema kurvit (English title Agent 000 and the Deadly Curves) is a 1983 Finnish spy comedy film directed by Visa Mäkinen and written by Ismo Sajakorpi.
+Agentti 000 ja kuoleman kurvit (English title Agent 000 and the Deadly Curves) is a 1983 Finnish spy comedy film directed by Visa Mäkinen and written by Ismo Sajakorpi.
 The film stars Ilmari Saarelainen as James Bond impersonator Joonas G. Breitenfeldt (Agent 000) and Tenho Saurén as a bank robber.
 English actor John Wood also makes an appearance as Agent 009, and his serious, wooden portrayal of the character stands in contrast to the outrageous antics of the other members of the cast contributing to further humour.
 Finnish actress Kielo Tommila stars as the reporter Ulla Salla and the main love interest of Agent 000.
 "000" or "nolla-nolla-nolla" as it was advertised, was then the Finnish national emergency call number.

 Plot

-Very much the typical spoof the film includes all the typical elements of the James Bond films, an evil genius villain, car chases, helicopters, gadgets and beautiful women.
+As a spoof, the film includes typical elements of the James Bond films, such as an evil genius villain, car chases, helicopters, gadgets and beautiful women.

 The film involves a hazardous health clinic, the archetype villain's secret, console-crowded headquarters, as Agent 000 (Saarelainen) attempts to stop the masked villain's organisation (a spoof of SPECTRE) from turning the members of Finnish establishment into nudists, drunks or suicide candidates with a mind-control device.
 The parody content of the film is similar to that of Casino Royale (1967 film) starring David Niven and Peter Sellers.